Perspective | The climate crisis is spawning weird ideas to fix it. They might be all we have.

 Greenland has lost 5 trillion tons of ice since 1990, with every 362 billion tons lost creating one millimeter of sea level rise.
 A recent United Nations report warned that emissions could increase by 16 percent by 2030, placing the world on a path to warm 2.7 degrees Celsius (4.9 degrees Fahrenheit) by 2100.
 Limiting global warming to 1.5 degrees now looks practically impossible, especially because the political will to make big changes appears to be absent.
 That has left scientists looking further afield for ideas that might stand in for government action.

-Mammoths aren’t the only animals that scientists are eyeing as an answer to our problems.
+Mammoths aren’t the only animals that experts are eyeing as an answer to our problems.
 A team led by Jan Langbein, an animal psychologist at the Research Institute for Farm Animal Biology in Germany, has proposed training cows to use a toilet.
 In a recent study published in the journal Cell, 10 out of 16 calves were successfully trained to urinate in a “MooLoo,” a designated area of their pens.
 (Calves that did so were rewarded with food, while those that peed in the wrong place were hit with a spray of water.)
 Urine contains ammonia, which turns into nitrous oxide, a greenhouse gas, when mixed with soil or feces.
 With about 1.5 billion cows on the planet, each producing about eight gallons of urine a day, toilet-training cows really could reduce emissions by allowing their urine to be sequestered and treated.
 “Remarkably, the calves showed a level of performance comparable to that of children and superior to that of very young children,” the study notes.

 Cattle also belch methane, a powerful greenhouse gas, because one compartment of their stomach ferments partially digested food for later use.
 So researchers have experimented with special diets that might cut back on the gas; Mexican scientists found that grass mixed with leucaena leaves reduced bovine methane emissions by as much as 36 percent, with no difference in milk or meat production.
-Since livestock produces 14.5 percent of global greenhouse gas emissions, with cattle accounting for the majority, this type of research could yield real results — though it might take getting all 1.5 billion of the world’s cows to adopt a new diet.
+Since livestock produces 14.5 percent of global greenhouse gas emissions, with cattle accounting for most of that, this type of research could yield real results — though it might take getting all 1.5 billion of the world’s cows to adopt a new diet.

 Certainly, not all the ideas emerging out of this desperation are good ones.
 In 2012, three philosophers proposed taking on the primary hindrance to preventing climate change: human nature.
 In what they dubbed “human engineering,” S. Matthew Liao, Anders Sandberg and Rebecca Roache proposed to make humans smaller so they would consume less, smarter so that birth rates would drop, and intolerant to beef protein through “meat patches” akin to nicotine patches.
 All of this would, in theory, lower our energy needs and thus greenhouse gas emissions.
 They also suggested pharmacologically enhancing altruism and empathy by developing a “prosocial hormone” oxytocin pill so people might finally give a damn.